 Two tanks that caused AP gas leak were unattended due to lockdown

-Visakhapatnam, May 07: At least people have been killed, including a six year old after a chemical gas leaked rom a plastic manufacturing unit of the LG Polymers in Andhra Pradesh's Gopalpatnam near Visakhapatnam.
+Visakhapatnam, May 07: At least 9 people have been killed, including a six year old after a chemical gas leaked from a plastic manufacturing unit of the LG Polymers in Andhra Pradesh's Gopalpatnam near Visakhapatnam.

 The gas leaked at around 2.30 am and the exact reason is yet to be determined.
 The plant had been shut for 40 days due to the lockdown and only very few staff were deployed there.
 The gas leaked from from two 5,000 tonne tanks which were unattended since March due to the coronavirus lockdown.
 This led to a chemical reaction and production of heat inside the tanks that caused the leakage, a New18 report said.